CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/HyperflexVmBackupInfo.md

 `func (o *HyperflexVmBackupInfo) UnsetSchedule()`

 UnsetSchedule ensures that no value is present for Schedule, not even an explicit nil
+### GetSnapshotRetentionCount

+`func (o *HyperflexVmBackupInfo) GetSnapshotRetentionCount() int64`

+GetSnapshotRetentionCount returns the SnapshotRetentionCount field if non-nil, zero value otherwise.

+### GetSnapshotRetentionCountOk

+`func (o *HyperflexVmBackupInfo) GetSnapshotRetentionCountOk() (*int64, bool)`

+GetSnapshotRetentionCountOk returns a tuple with the SnapshotRetentionCount field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetSnapshotRetentionCount

+`func (o *HyperflexVmBackupInfo) SetSnapshotRetentionCount(v int64)`

+SetSnapshotRetentionCount sets SnapshotRetentionCount field to given value.

+### HasSnapshotRetentionCount

+`func (o *HyperflexVmBackupInfo) HasSnapshotRetentionCount() bool`

+HasSnapshotRetentionCount returns a boolean if a field has been set.

+### GetSrcClusterName

+`func (o *HyperflexVmBackupInfo) GetSrcClusterName() string`

+GetSrcClusterName returns the SrcClusterName field if non-nil, zero value otherwise.

+### GetSrcClusterNameOk

+`func (o *HyperflexVmBackupInfo) GetSrcClusterNameOk() (*string, bool)`

+GetSrcClusterNameOk returns a tuple with the SrcClusterName field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetSrcClusterName

+`func (o *HyperflexVmBackupInfo) SetSrcClusterName(v string)`

+SetSrcClusterName sets SrcClusterName field to given value.

+### HasSrcClusterName

+`func (o *HyperflexVmBackupInfo) HasSrcClusterName() bool`

+HasSrcClusterName returns a boolean if a field has been set.

+### GetTgtClusterName

+`func (o *HyperflexVmBackupInfo) GetTgtClusterName() string`

+GetTgtClusterName returns the TgtClusterName field if non-nil, zero value otherwise.

+### GetTgtClusterNameOk

+`func (o *HyperflexVmBackupInfo) GetTgtClusterNameOk() (*string, bool)`

+GetTgtClusterNameOk returns a tuple with the TgtClusterName field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetTgtClusterName

+`func (o *HyperflexVmBackupInfo) SetTgtClusterName(v string)`

+SetTgtClusterName sets TgtClusterName field to given value.

+### HasTgtClusterName

+`func (o *HyperflexVmBackupInfo) HasTgtClusterName() bool`

+HasTgtClusterName returns a boolean if a field has been set.

 ### GetVmEntityReference

 `func (o *HyperflexVmBackupInfo) GetVmEntityReference() HyperflexEntityReference`